EYFS changes in the coronavirus crisis

 In the meantime, practitioners can hold true to the purpose of the progress check by seeking help for any children whose progress and development give them cause for concern.

 The Early Years Foundation Stage Profile (EYFSP) has been suspended for 2021.
 However, schools should use their best endeavours to undertake it.
 Information shared by your setting in support of a child’s transition to school is still of great value, maybe more

 so, as a summative assessment of the child’s experiences and the progress they have made in their learning and development during lockdown is vital information.

 Paediatric first aid requirements (3.25) remain in place for children below the age of 24 months.
 However, if children aged between two- and five-years-old are being cared for, providers must use their “best endeavours” to ensure one person with PFA is onsite when children are present.
 If this is not possible, providers must carry out a written risk assessment and ensure that someone with a First Aid at Work or emergency PFA certification is on site at all times when children are on the premises.
 New entrants (L2 and L3) will not need to hold a PFA certificate within their first three months in order to be counted in staff:child ratios.

-If a practitioner is unable to renew their first aid certificate for reasons directly related to Covid-19, the validity of current certificates can be extended by up to three months.
-This applies to certificates expiring on or after 16 March 2020.
+If a practitioner is unable to review their first aid certificate for reasons directly related to Covid-19, the validity of the current certificate can be extended to 31 March 2021 at the latest.
+This applies to certficates expiring on or after 1 October 2020.

 The government has made available additional guidance to help ensure that the risk of virus spread for both staff and children is as low as possible.
 Settings that remain open should: